 You’ll receive a week of training as you prepare to start raising support (including learning the biblical basis for MPD and how to fundraise well).
 There are two more training intensives (in August and December) on a variety of topics to help you do your job well.
 And throughout the year you’ll receive ongoing training.
-In a first internship you’ll receive training in understanding how your life fits into God’s mission of renewal and restoration, partnering with the Spirit, and different models of sharing the gospel.
+In a first year internship you’ll receive training in understanding how your life fits into God’s mission of renewal and restoration, partnering with the Spirit, and different models of sharing the gospel.
 Second internship topics include leadership, biblical understanding, discipleship, and prayer.

 The best part about the training is that it’s meant to not only help you in your internship with P2C-S, but also with the rest of your life.
 You’ll grow as an individual and as a follower of Jesus.

 How much do I need to raise as an intern?

 For each internship year, you’ll need to raise financial support to cover your salary, benefits, and all ministry expenses.
 For an internship in Canada, you’ll need to raise roughly $35,000 – $45,000.
 The amount for international internships (STINT) is higher as these are longer and include additional travel-related expenses.

 Note that Power to Change offers a salary range based on several factors; you choose how much you are paid within minimum and maximum amounts.
 A higher salary results in a larger fundraising goal.
 Everyone’s financial situation is unique, so our Internship Coordinator will work with you to select the right salary to meet your needs.